 Since 2010, we have had to make some difficult decisions but rather than cutting services we have concentrated on transformation and saved over £100m.
-By 2019, we need to save another £60m.
+By 2019, we needed to save another £60m.

-This includes ambitious plans such as the creation of 5,000 jobs, 5,000 new homes and multi-purpose community hubs where residents can access a range of services under one roof.
+This included ambitious plans such as the creation of 5,000 jobs, 5,000 new homes and multi-purpose community hubs where residents can access a range of services under one roof.

 We’ve also introduced BeWigan - a celebration of how we do things because we recognise that it’s not just about what we achieve; it’s also about how we do it.